 Driver-based planning also provides the business with the context behind the numbers.
 The ability to run scenarios based on key operational drivers adds more background and information to the data, allowing the business and Finance to take a more informed approach to budgeting and forecasting.

-Agility can be hard to achieve with a traditional budgeting and forecasting process.
-But the cross-functional collaboration that a driver-based system requires gives you greater visibility and transparency about each department’s drivers throughout the planning process.
+Business agility can be hard to achieve with a traditional budgeting and forecasting process.
+However, the cross-functional collaboration that a driver-based model requires gives you greater visibility and transparency about each department’s drivers throughout the planning process.

 Driver-based planning software saves a lot of time and effort in financial budgeting and forecasting.
-If you focus on key business drivers rather than line items, you’ll save time during your initial budgeting and during financial forecasting throughout the year.
+Focusing on key business drivers rather than line items will save time during your initial budgeting and financial forecasting throughout the year.

-In addition, instead of spending time on manual and repetitive tasks, you can focus on running more scenarios and analyzing variables to identify elements that have the most impact on financial performance.
-Balancing and focusing on what matters is where Finance can create tighter bonds with the business.
+In addition, instead of spending time on manual and repetitive tasks, you can focus on running more scenarios and analyzing variables to identify elements that impact financial performance most.
+Balancing and concentrating on what matters is where Finance can create tighter bonds with the business.

 An effective driver-based financial modeling process starts with clearly defined business outcomes.
-Before you start planning, make sure you’re aligned with the company’s qualitative business goals and the company’s direction.
+Before you start planning, ensure you’re aligned with the company’s qualitative business goals and direction.
 This makes it easier for your recommendations and strategies to get buy-in from the business.

-To make driver-based planning work, each department needs to identify its key drivers.
+Each department needs to identify its key drivers to make driver-based planning work.
 With cloud-based FP&A software, managers can input drivers directly into the same platform used by Finance.
-This makes the financial planning process faster and simpler because the drivers are centralized in one place and can be easily modified.
+This makes the financial planning process faster and more straightforward because the drivers are centralized in one place and can be easily modified.
 That’s in stark contrast to Excel, where cross-functional collaboration is more difficult due to emailed files, version control, and more.

 Every company and industry is different, so there is no widely accepted proper number of drivers to use in planning models.
 An organization can have hundreds of business drivers across departments.
 However, limiting the number of drivers makes managing financial models more effortless and efficient.